mcbobby7/jamonholmgren/readme.md

 ## Quick Start

+First, [install Now Desktop](https://zeit.co/download) and install the CLI tools from the walkthrough (you can find the walkthrough in About if you skipped it before).

 Assuming you've installed a relatively recent node and yarn, clone the repo down, cd into the directory, and run this:

 ```shell